naska23/f1-data-analysis/README.md

 ## Key Questions Explored

 1. How has the number of races per season evolved over time?
-[Evolution of F1 Race Counts per Season]()
+See results here: [Evolution of F1 Race Counts per Season](images/race_counts_year_graph.png)
-2. Which circuits have hosted the most races?
 3. Which drivers raced for the most teams during their careers?
 4. Which circuits have the best or worst pole-to-win conversion rate?

 !
 [Pit Stop Trend By Circuit](images/pit_stop_trend_by_circuit.png)